 How did Black Friday get its name?

-Black Friday in 2018 saw the movement.
-Shifting away from bricks and mortar, turning instead to their tablets and mobiles in the hunt for a bargain.
-Although the number of online sales were much higher than in previous years; the amount spent on each transaction was considerably lower, showing a change in consumer attitudes.
+Black Friday has seen a shift away from brick-and-mortar shops as shoppers turn instead to their tablets and mobiles in the hunt for a bargain.
+Although the number of online sales were much higher than in previous years, the amount spent on each transaction was considerably lower, showing a change in consumer attitudes.

 Not just hunting for a bargain, consumers are also less inclined to make a splurge and instead preferring smaller ‘treat’ products.